Find the best art tablet with screen or computer drawing pad: a complete guide

 Powerful 2-in-1: Vaio Z Canvas

 We like the Vaio Z Canvas in this category, with the Microsoft Surface Pro line close behind.
 These, as well as the Surface Book, are Windows tablet PC 2-in-1s with detachable keyboards.
 The Vaio Z Canvas is so powerful you can edit video without a hitch.
 It’s as powerful as a desktop.
 It has some art-centric features in the on-screen commands.
+It’s a best drawing tablet for those who want a lot of power.
+But the pen doesn’t have the pressure sensitivity of the most recent N-trig pens.

 It has Core i7-4770HQ with Iris Pro 5200 graphics and a fat 128MB L4 cache.
 Its Intel GPU gets is as strong as a discrete GPU.